Chunky Knit Yarn Covered Pumpkins

 These craft pumpkins are hard plastic, so I knew using a glue gun wouldn’t melt them like some foam pumpkins.

-I started with the ribs, running a bead of glue from top to bottom down one rib at a time.
+The first step is to started with the ribs, running a bead of glue from top of the pumpkin to bottom down one rib at a time.

-Then you simply place the yarn over the bead of glue and hold for a few seconds.
+Then you simply place a piece of yarn over the bead of glue and hold for a few seconds.

-Leave the tail of the yarn loose – you will secure those areas later.
+Leave the long tail of the yarn loose – you will secure those areas later.

 Work around the pumpkin until all the ribs are covered.